Sports on TV for October 8-9 - WTOP News

 |5 p.m.

-CNBC — The Juddmonte Spinster Stakes: From Keeneland Race Course, Lexington, Ky.
+CNBC — Breeders’ Cup Challenge Series: The Juddmonte Spinster Stakes, Keeneland Race Course, Lexington, Ky.

 |MLB BASEBALL